Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-share/README.md

-# Azure Storage Files client library for Python
+# Azure Storage File Share client library for Python
-Azure File storage offers fully managed file shares in the cloud that are accessible via the industry standard [Server Message Block (SMB) protocol](https://docs.microsoft.com/windows/desktop/FileIO/microsoft-smb-protocol-and-cifs-protocol-overview).
+Azure File Share storage offers fully managed file shares in the cloud that are accessible via the industry standard [Server Message Block (SMB) protocol](https://docs.microsoft.com/windows/desktop/FileIO/microsoft-smb-protocol-and-cifs-protocol-overview).
 Azure file shares can be mounted concurrently by cloud or on-premises deployments of Windows, Linux, and macOS.
 Additionally, Azure file shares can be cached on Windows Servers with Azure File Sync for fast access near where the data is being used.

 Azure file shares can be used to: